netscaler/netscaler-xds-adaptor/docs/istio-integration/deploy-istio-adaptor-helm-chart.md

-# Helm charts for Citrix ADC integration to Istio
+# Helm charts for Citrix ADC integration with Istio

 The [citrix-helm-charts repository](https://github.com/citrix/citrix-helm-charts) contains [Helm](https://helm.sh) charts for installing Citrix ADC CPX as Ingress Gateway, Egress Gateway, and sidecar proxy in [Istio](https://istio.io) version 1.6.4.

 > **Note:** Charts may require access to the `kube-system` namespace and require cluster wide permissions for full functionality.
 Install and configure the Helm client and Tiller.